 Keep reading to learn how to make scrumptious matcha green tea in a few different modern ways.

 One step always remains the same: never just dump matcha powder into a bowl or cup of water.
 The powder compacts over time in its storage container, so it needs to be loosened up, preferably with a whisk.

 Always mix the matcha powder with a little water first, then add the remainder of the heated water.
 Matcha powder will not mix properly if you just dump it into a cup of hot water, it will make weird little clumps that are not that appetizing.

 If you want to mix it up, you can customize matcha to suit your taste buds.
 Be mindful if you’re drinking matcha to assist with weight loss.
 Adding cream and sugar will not only alter the flavor and texture, but they will also add calories and extra fats.

 Try adding a nut milk to make it creamy and comforting.
 If you want to add some sweetness try a little honey.
-Adding fruity flavourings is another lovely way to add a variety to your matcha teas.
+Adding fruity flavorings is another lovely way to add variety to your matcha teas.

-Here are some other great variations to matcha green tea.
+Here are some other great variations of matcha green tea.